MaZderMind/osm-history-renderer/README.md

 Is the rendering slow?
 Who knows - I don't.
 I don't know how a combined spatial + date-time btree index performs on a huge dataset, if a simple geom index will be more efficient or if another database scheme is suited better, but as with the imorter there's no other way to learn about this other then trying.

 ## Memory usage
 The importer currently stores lat, lon and version for each and every node, indexed by node-id and node-timestamp inside two nested std::map instances.
 This is okay for smaller regions but there are ways to improve both, memory usage and speed.
-The roadmap is here very similar to the one mentioned above: 1.
-Make it work, 2.
-Make it scalable, 3.
-Make it fast.
+The roadmap is here very similar to the one mentioned above:

+ 1. Make it work
+ 2. Make it scale
+ 3. Make it fast.

 Currently I'm thinking of some ways to improve memory usage.
 I don't think the version is really needed so we may save 4 bytes per node.
 Lat/Lon is stored as double which could be shrinked using a fixed-length storage and varints.
 I'm thinking about using protobuffers or sqlite as node-stores but some benchmarks would be needed.
 If you have another idea, don't hesitate to drop me an email.